Misharasapu/hv20235_EMATM0048/README.md

-# Task 2: Data Analysis Project – Comparing Stocks and Cryptocurrencies
+# Data Analysis Project – Comparing Stocks and Cryptocurrencies - Task 2

 ## Introduction
 This project investigates the performance, volatility, and trading activity of traditional stocks and cryptocurrencies.
 By leveraging historical data from **Yahoo Finance**, the project aims to provide insights into the key differences between these two asset classes.